 Yes, 七輪 does indeed mean “seven rings”, if taken literally.
 But the problem is that that’s not how the Japanese use the word.

-And if you know nothing about Japanese, you don’t know enough about the language to know that a word can mean something very diferent than its dictionary meaning.
+And if you know nothing about Japanese, you don’t know enough about the language to know that a word can mean something very different than its dictionary meaning.

 This is the true danger of trying to use something from another culture because you think it’s “cool”.
 It’s cool right up until you figure out that you didn’t know what you didn’t know.